MilesFarber/Pokemon-Mystery-Dungeon-Transcript/TODO/RRT.md

 `Caterpie Normal`
 `Caterpie Name`: We need to keep working.

+`Mankey Normal`
-Mankey: Don't wanna.
+`Mankey Name`: Don't wanna.

 `Partner Surprised`
 `Partner Name`: What?!

+`Mankey Normal`
-Mankey: This work's too boring!
+`Mankey Name`: This work's too boring!
 How do you expect us to keep going?

+`Mankey Normal`
-Mankey: Yeah, that's right.
+`Mankey Name`: Yeah, that's right.
 I don't wanna do this anymore.

+`Mankey Normal`
-Mankey: We might change our minds if you get us more peeled Chestnuts.
+`Mankey Name`: We might change our minds if you get us more peeled Chestnuts.

 `Partner Worried`
 `Partner Name`: ...What is this about?

+`Mankey Normal`
-Mankey: We just can't be bothered.
+`Mankey Name`: We just can't be bothered.
 We need peeled Chestnuts to motivate us.

 `Partner Worried`
 `Partner Name`: We have a problem, `Hero Name`.